Defining Assets

 Assets allow you to extend or add additional functionality to Nova without the overhead of Cards or Resource Tools.
-For example, you may wish to override a custom header component to add deep navigation options or intercept the Vue router and provide additional data to routes.
+For example, you may wish to override a custom header component to add deep navigation options or intercept Vue router interactions and provide additional data to routes.

 # Defining Assets